-Quantifiable economic data on how dollars flow from soldiers training at Camp Grayling JMTC into surrounding communities would help communicate the contributions Camp surrounding tourism bureaus work to create incentives for
+Quantifiable economic data on how dollars flow from soldiers training at Camp Grayling JMTC into surrounding communities would help communicate the contributions Camp ling JMTC boundaries and surrounding areas.
+According to Grayling JMTC makes to the local economy.
+As part of the the Adaptation Planning for Climate Resilience document study, examine the potential benefit to local businesses if surrounding tourism bureaus work to create incentives for JMTC averages over 100 fires, some of which are caused by soldiers' families to extend their stay in the area before or

 Camp Grayling IMTC could be established to help create an operating norm that acknowledges the importance of Camp Grayling JMTC entered into a contract with the Gray- Camp Grayling JMTC on the surrounding economies regardless of changes in Camp Grayling leadership.
-In addition, ed during the JLUS process, stakeholders raised the issue Camp Grayling's direct and indirect costs to other interests in the area.
+In addition, in the area.